usefulness/project-starter/Readme.md

 }
 ```

-- `javaFilesAllowed` - defines if the project can contain java files, fails the build otherwise
+- `javaFilesAllowed` - defines if the project can contain java files, fails the build otherwise.
+(Useful in large projects where you want to enforce new code written in new modules to be written in Java.)
-- `generateBuildConfig` - defines if `BuildConfig.java` class will be generated
+- `generateBuildConfig` - defines if `BuildConfig.java` class should be generated or not.
+General suggestion is to prefer Dependency injection over Android's flavor setup for libraries
-- `defaultVariants` - defines build variants used for common `projectXXX` tasks.
+- `defaultVariants` - defines build variants used as a dependency for common `projectXXX` tasks.
-for example setting `fullDebug` as default varian would make `testFullDebugUnitTest.` as a dependency for `projectTest` task.
+for example setting `fullDebug` as default variant would make `testFullDebugUnitTest.` as a dependency for `projectTest` task.
+`["freeRelease", "fullRelease"]` would make add `testFreeReleaseUnitTest` to `projectTest` and `testFreeReleaseLint` to `projectLint`.
 - `coverageExclusions` - defines jacoco coverage exclusions for specific module

-2. Quality Plugin
+#### Quality Plugin

 Apply plugin to project level `build.gradle`
 ```